imcf/hrm-omero/DEVELOPMENT.md

       indicates that the file / fileset was refused by Bio-Formats
 - [x] retain structure of complex multi-file datasets like Olympus `.vsi` that expects files to be in specific sub-directories etc.
+- [ ] look into permissions of directories created during transfers from OMERO, either a `chmod` should be applied or the setup instructions need to be adapted so those directories get created with correct permissions

 [d1]: https://python-poetry.org/
 [d2]: https://pdoc.dev/